This site contains affiliate links. Please see Policies for more information.

-Working out is great, right?
-It’s not always fun, but it’s one of those things that makes you feel so accomplished after you are finished.
-I remind myself of that feeling on those days when working out is the last thing I want to do.
 A big reason a lot of people get stuck or stalled in their workout routines is that they’re sore after.
-If you are sore from working out, there are some things you can do to help ease that pain and make your future workouts more tolerable!
+If you get sore muscles from working out, there a few things you can do to help ease that pain and make your future workouts more tolerable!

-Five Tips for When You Are Sore From Working Out:
+Five Tips for When You Have Sore Muscles From Working Out:

 Drink More Water

 Sore muscles need water more than they need rest.
 It is very possible that dehydration was playing a key role in your muscles before you even worked out!
 Find a way to motivate yourself to drink more water–for my family, it was buying a Hydro Flask.
 These bottles will be the last you’ll need to buy, and keep water ice cold for what seems like forever.